-However, if the item consists of the original text and a translation, do not add the name of the language to the uniform title.
-Make an added entry under a heading containing the name of the language of the translation.
+However, if the item consists of the original text and a translation, do not add the name of the original language to the preferred title for the work.
+Make an alternative access point under a heading containing the name of the language of the translation.